BetterPic Logo

 • Trendy pieces that will date quickly: stick with classic cuts that will look good in three years, not just this season.

-What Should You Wear for Headshots in Different Industries?
+What Should Women Wear for Headshots by Industry

 Your outfit should signal that you belong in the room you're trying to enter.
 That looks different for a lawyer than it does for a yoga instructor.